georgegesite/Java/OCA_Chapter_1.md

 ■ octal (digits 0–7), which uses the number 0 as a prefix—for example, 017
-■ hexadecimal (digits 0–9 and letters A–F), which uses the number 0 followed by x or X as a prefix—for example, 0xFF ■ binary (digits 0–1), which uses the number 0 followed by b or B as a prefix—for example, 0b10
+■ hexadecimal (digits 0–9 and letters A–F), which uses the number 0 followed by x or X as a prefix—for example, 0xFF ■ binary (digits 0–1), which uses the number 0 followed by b or B as a prefix—for example, 0b10 can be assigned to many primitive types, including int and double

 You can add underscores anywhere except at the beginning of a literal, the end of a literal, right before a decimal point, or right after a decimal point.

 ## Reference Types